VUEngine/VUEngine-Plugins/graphics/GuiBgmapAnimatedSprite/readme.md

 VUEngine Plugin: GuiBgmapAnimatedSprite
 =======================================

 An animated BGMap sprite that is not affected by the camera frustum.
-Optimal for GUIs.
+Perfect for GUIs.

 USAGE